| Home Earth

 Copper company focused on large scale, open pit mining in Kazakhstan.

 The National Oil Company.

-Official website with information about the airline's flight schedules, routes, timetable, online booking, services and contacts.
+The flag carrier of Kazakhstan, based in Almaty, official website with information about the airline's flight schedules, routes, timetable, online booking, services and contacts.

 Almaty International Airport

-News and information for passengers and businesses includes online flight information, map and airport details.
+The official website of Almaty International Airport with news and information for passengers and businesses includes online flight information, map and airport details.

 Starting point for visiting Kazakhstan's natural treasures.